vanviegen/warpsocket/README.md

 - `socketId` - - The unique identifier of the WebSocket connection.
 - `channelName` - - The name of the channel to unsubscribe from (Buffer, ArrayBuffer, or string).

-**Returns:** true if the subscription was removed, false if not subscribed.
+**Returns:** true if the subscription was completely removed, false if the reference count was decremented or the socket was not subscribed.

 ### setToken · function